UCare's MSHO (HMO D-SNP) 2020 Part D (Prescription Drug) Coverage

 Use this tool to find out which programs can help you.

 Find out how to make a complaint if you have concerns about your Part D coverage.

-If you have any questions, please call UCare's Customer Services at
+If you have any questions, please call UCare's Customer Service at

 UCare’s MSHO is a health plan that contracts with both Medicare and the Minnesota Medical Assistance (Medicaid) program to provide benefits of both programs to enrollees.
 Enrollment in UCare’s MSHO depends on contract renewal.)